Your Questions Answered

 Please email Victoria Sindermann, US Program Lead at victoria@themarketingacademy.org

-We share free or discounted learning opportunities with the nominees who aren’t selected for a Scholarship.
-We also advise nominees re-apply in later years, as we have had many Scholars who were successful on their second, third or even fourth try.
+Nominees who apply for the Scholarship and don’t make it on the program are given access to our Virtual Campus.
+We also sometimes share free or discounted learning opportunities with the nominees who aren’t selected for a Scholarship.
+We also advise nominees to re-apply in later years, as we have had many Scholars who were successful on their second, third or even fourth try.

 Academy People